Blog Post

 Preliminary quantified loss benchmarks offer business leaders data-driven insights that can be used to sharply define materiality, thereby ensuring reporting efficiency, consistency, and compliance.
 Leveraging these figures ensures that organizations only make disclosures when appropriate, keeping stakeholders aware and updated with details required for informed investment decisions.

-Kovrr’s Cyber Materiality Report
+Kovrr’s Cyber Materiality Analysis Feature

 Yakir Golan